Monday, June 16, 2025

 then sit in the confessional or the tomb

-ageless and out of date and say, breathless
+ageless and out of date and say, almost

 Friday, February 28, 2025